MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

  [  98   88 2447]]
 {% endhighlight %}

-What is also interesting from the fit is that is suggests that we are more likely to go from a down market to an up market compared to a sideways market.
+What is also interesting from the fit is that it suggests the market is more likely to go from a down market to an up market compared to a sideways market.
 We are also 3 times more likely to go from an upmarket to a sideways market.

 # Online classification